security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every entity has a Universally Unique Identifier (UUID) to distinguish it from any other entity.
-For an ``incident`` this UUID distinguishes them from any other ``incident`` in the dataset.
+For an :ref:`incident` this UUID distinguishes them from any other :ref:`incident` in the dataset.

 about_entity:name:qa